neam/vagrant-docker-local-dev-vm/README.md

 (Note: The above command should fail with the error message `Stderr: Unable to find image 'this-image-should/make-vagrant-fail-it-is-ok-and-expected' locally`.
 This is OK and expected.
 The non-existing image name was just used temporarily to make vagrant install Docker in the host vm.)

+## Setup docker containers

 Login to the docker registry (unless you have already done so previously):

     docker login

-(Note: Make sure you have signed up on [https://registry.hub.docker.com]() and have been invited to access Gapminder's private repository of docker images)
+(Note: Make sure you have signed up on [https://registry.hub.docker.com]() and have been invited to access any private repositories of docker images that your project is using)

-Pull the latest CMS base images (Can not be run by vagrant because it requires login - [https://github.com/mitchellh/vagrant/issues/4042]()):
+Pull the latest docker images (Can not be run by vagrant because it requires login - [https://github.com/mitchellh/vagrant/issues/4042]()):

     scripts/setup/pull-remote-docker-images.sh

+Make sure submodules are initialized:

+    git submodule update --init --recursive

 Bring up and provision the docker containers: